-Mr. Ioannis Zafirakis has served as a Director and Secretary of the Company since February 2005 and Chief Financial Officer (Interim Chief Financial Officer until February, 2021) and Treasurer since February 2020 and he is also the Chief Strategy Officer of the Company.
-Mr. Zafirakis is also member of the Executive Committee of the Company.
-Mr. Zafirakis has held various executive positions such as Chief Operating Officer, Executive Vice-President and Vice-President.
-In addition, Mr. Zafirakis is the Chief Financial Officer of Diana Shipping Services S.A., where he also serves as Director and Treasurer.
-Also, he has served as a Director and Secretary of OceanPal Inc. since April 2021 and as the President and Interim Chief Financial Officer since November 2021.
-He is also member of the Executive Committee of OceanPal Inc. From June 1997 to February 2005, Mr. Zafirakis was employed by Diana Shipping Agencies S.A., where he held a number of positions in finance and accounting.
-From January 2010 to February 2020 he also served as Director and Secretary of Performance Shipping Inc., where he held various executive positions such as Chief Operating Officer and Chief Strategy Officer.
+Ioannis Zafirakis has served as a Director and Secretary of Diana Shipping Inc. since February 2005, as Chief Financial Officer since February 2020 (Interim Chief Financial Officer until February 2021), as Treasurer since February 2020 and as Chief Strategy Officer since January 2021.
+Mr. Zafirakis is also a member of the Executive Committee of the Company.
+During his career at Diana Shipping Inc., he held various executive positions such as Chief Operating Officer, Executive Vice-President and Vice-President.
+In addition, Mr. Zafirakis has served as a Director and Treasurer of Diana Shipping Services S.A. since January 2013 and Chief Financial Officer since February 2021.
+He has served as a Director and Secretary of OceanPal Inc. since April 2021 and as the President and Interim Chief Financial Officer of the company since November 2021.
+Mr. Zafirakis is also member of the Executive Committee of OceanPal Inc.

+Prior to joining Diana Shipping, from June 1997 to February 2005, Mr. Zafirakis was employed by Diana Shipping Agencies S.A., where he held several positions in finance and accounting.
+From January 2010 to February 2020, he worked as Director and Secretary of Performance Shipping Inc., where he also held various executive positions such as Chief Operating Officer and Chief Strategy Officer.

 Mr. Zafirakis is a member of the Business Advisory Committee of the Shipping Programs of ALBA Graduate Business School at The American College of Greece.
+He has obtained a certificate in "Blockchain Economics: An Introduction to Cryptocurrencies" from Panteion University of Social and Political Sciences in Greece.
 He holds a bachelor's degree in Business Studies from City University Business School in London and a master's degree in International Transport from the University of Wales in Cardiff.